 The retail sector is among the sectors that employ the highest number of young people, and for many it is also a gateway into working life.
 Therefore, in Finland the retail sector could show the way as a multicultural working community and promote diversity also in other ways.
-Summer jobs, part-time jobs and on-the-job training often provide the first experience of a working community and this has a significant impact on attitudes.

-An open atmosphere that is respectful of others will also rapidly come across to customers and have a positive impact on the service experience.
+Summer jobs, part-time jobs and on-the-job training often provide the first experience of a working community An open atmosphere that is respectful of others will also rapidly come across to customers and have a positive impact on the service experience.